NguyenMinh1301/DJx/README.md

 ---

-## License
-This project is released under the **ISC License**.
-See `LICENSE` for details.

----

 ## Contact
 - **Email**: nguyenminh1301.dev@gmail.com
 - **GitHub**: [NguyenMinh1301](https://github.com/NguyenMinh1301)

 ---

-This project is part of my self-study and learning path in mastering Spring Boot.
+This project is part of my self-study and learning path in mastering JavaScript.
 Any feedback or suggestions are warmly welcome!